Top 10 Foodie Cities 2013: A Second Helping

 “Don't overlook craft breweries and wine culture either,” says Charlie Harris, editor at LocalEats.
 “Wine-friendly cities and places that have an unusual number of small breweries are usually food-friendly places, as well.”

 Our sources included the James Beard Foundation, Yelp, Urbanspoon, Zagat and TripAdvisor, as well as publications like the The New York Times, Bon Appetit, Food & Wine and Southern Living.
-What we found were invigorating restaurant scenes, chefs adapting traditional dishes into edible art, and communities supporting local farmers and food producers.
 In addition, we considered that the best food towns offer a high quality of life, in which restaurants are just one of the amenities that help residents thrive.

 “Most foodies tie their quality of life to access to great food,” Harris says.
 “A lot of these smaller cities are trying to revitalize their downtowns and redefine themselves.
 With new businesses and an influx of artists, musicians and culture, good food often follows."